-Development, use and protection of electronic health records is guided by §408.062(5), Florida Statutes.
+Development, use, and protection of electronic health records is guided by §408.062(5), Florida Statutes.
 Creation of a statewide health information network is guided by §408.05(4)(a)9.(b) and (c), Florida Statutes.
 Establishment and use of a Universal Patient Authorization Form is guided by §408.051, Florida Statutes.

-In 2004, the Florida Legislature directed the Agency to develop a strategy for the adoption and use of electronic health records.
-This section was amended in 2006 to include the development of an electronic health information network to exchange electronic health records among health care facilities, health care providers, and health insurers.
-The Florida Center for Health Information and Policy Analysis is responsible for the development and oversight of all Health Information Exchange initiatives.
+In 2004, the Florida Legislature directed the Agency for Health Care Administration (Agency) to develop a strategy for the adoption and use of electronic health records (EHR).
+This section was amended in 2006 to include the development of an electronic health information network to exchange EHRs among health care facilities, health care providers, and health insurers.
+The Florida Center for Health Information and Policy Analysis (Florida Center) is responsible for the development and oversight of all health information exchange (HIE) initiatives.

-In Section 408.05(4), Florida Statutes, the Legislature specified the technical assistance responsibilities of the Agency, such as administering grants for development of a health information network.
+In §408.05(4), Florida Statutes, the Legislature specified the technical assistance responsibilities of the Agency, such as administering grants for development of a health information network.
 The Agency is directed to integrate health care data from state agencies and make the health data available to health care practitioners through a state health information network.
-Section 408.0611, Florida Statutes, required the Agency to collaborate with stakeholders in creating an electronic prescribing clearinghouse.
-The Agency is also directed to coordinate with private sector electronic prescribing initiatives to accelerate the adoption of electronic prescribing (e-prescribing).
+Section 408.0611, Florida Statutes, required the Agency to collaborate with stakeholders in creating an electronic prescribing (e-prescribing) clearinghouse.
+The Agency is also directed to coordinate with private sector e-prescribing initiatives to accelerate the adoption of e-prescribing.

 During the 2009 Legislative Session, §408.051, Florida Statutes, was created.
 This section required the adoption and development of a Universal Patient Authorization Form by the Agency to establish standards, as well as immunity from civil liability, for accessing or releasing health information during a medical emergency.
+The Agency adopted rules establishing authorization forms in 2010 and adopted revised forms in 2012 which are posted on www.fhin.net.

-Florida Health Information Exchange Initiative and Cooperative Agreement
+Florida Health Information Exchange and Cooperative Agreement

-The Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009 provided the Agency with funding to begin implementation of a sustainable strategy for health information exchange.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009 provided the Agency for Health Care Administration (Agency) with funding for the implementation of a sustainable strategy for health information exchange (HIE).
 As the state designated entity for Florida, the Agency submitted an application for funding, which included a Strategic and Operations Plan (SOP) to the Office of the National Coordinator for Health Information Technology (ONC) in October of 2009.
-The Agency worked with multiple stakeholders and the State Consumer Health Information and Policy Advisory Council (Advisory Council) and Health Information Exchange Coordinating Committee (HIECC) to prepare the application.
+The Agency worked with multiple stakeholders, the State Consumer Health Information and Policy Advisory Council (Advisory Council), and Health Information Exchange Coordinating Committee (HIECC) to prepare the application.

 In March 2010, the Agency was awarded \$20.7 million over a four-year funding period.
 The Agency was directed to complete planning and begin implementing the Florida Health Information Exchange (HIE) pending final ONC approval of the SOP.
-The Florida Legislature directed the Agency to contract with a technology organization to implement the HIE and select the vendor through an Invitation to Negotiate (ITN).
+The Florida Legislature directed the Agency to contract with a technology organization to implement the Florida HIE and select the vendor through an Invitation to Negotiate (ITN).

-The Agency issued the ITN on July 15, 2010, and submitted a plan for the use of funds and the Florida HIE report to the Legislature on August 1, 2010.
-The ITN described the technical approach requested by the Agency and priority HIE services to be provided by the HIE Vendor.
-On November 30, 2010, upon completion of the procurement process, the Agency announced the selection of Harris Corporation as the HIE vendor.
-The total four-year project vendor contract is \$19,013,194.
+The Agency issued the ITN on July 15, 2010; and submitted a plan for the use of funds along with a report on the Florida HIE to the Legislature on August 1, 2010.
+On November 30, 2010; upon completion of the procurement process, the Agency announced the selection of Harris Corporation as the HIE vendor.
+The total four-year vendor contract amount is \$19,013,194.
 The contract was executed February 4, 2011.